adithya-lenka/adithya-lenka.github.io/_pages/about.md

 🔬 I've worked on developing deep learning models for low-light image enhancement.
 I believe that Computer Vision algorithms have an important role to play in developing robots and autonomous systems.

-📚 I'm currently working towards pushing forward the state-of-the-art performance on 3-D Point Cloud Semantic Segnmentation.
+📚 I'm currently working towards pushing forward the state-of-the-art performance on 3-D Point Cloud Semantic Segmentation.

 <!-- A data-driven personal website
 ======